Montcuq

 Montcuq ([mɔ̃kyk] or [mɔ̃ky]; Lengadocian: Montcuc) is a town and former commune in the Lot department in south-western France, lying 25 km outside Cahors.
 On 1 January 2016, it was merged into the new commune of Montcuq-en-Quercy-Blanc.
 Its residents are known as Montcuquois.

-The town remains vibrant and a popular tourist destination.
-It still has a rich agricultural industry, and is known for its manufacture of meringues and gaufres de Saint Daumes waffles.
+The town remains vibrant and a popular tourist destination, in part because its name, in standard French pronunciation, is homophonic with mon cul, meaning my arse.

+Montcuq still has a rich agricultural industry, and is known for its manufacture of meringues and gaufres de Saint Daumes waffles.

 The town's name could derive from the Latin Mont Circus Vallium, Mont Cuneus or montem cuci, meaning "cuckoo mountain".

 History

 The town's foundation dates back to at least Roman times.

 A stronghold of the Cathars, Montcuq received its charter from Raymond VI in the 12th century.
-On June 1, 1212, Simon de Montfort took the castle after it had been deserted by its defenders, and gave it to Beaudouin, half-brother of the Count of Toulouse, an ally of the Crusaders.
+On 1 June 1212 Simon de Montfort took the castle after it had been deserted by its defenders, and gave it to Beaudouin, half-brother of the Count of Toulouse, an ally of the Crusaders.

-On February 17, 1214, Beaudouin marched on the Château de Lolmie, and after a short battle was arrested by Ratier de Castelnau, despite also being an ally of Montfort.
+On 17 February 1214 Beaudouin marched on the Château de Lolmie, and after a short battle was arrested by Ratier de Castelnau, despite also being an ally of Montfort.
 Transported to Montcuq and deprived of food, he refused to order his soldiers to surrender.
 The garrison offered to surrender if their lives were spared, but they were soon massacred.
 Beaudouin was taken to Montauban and hanged at his brother's command.

 After the Treaty of Meaux in 1229, the French king rebuilt the walls of both the town and castle.
 Only the keep of the castle remains nowadays.

 The castle was retaken several times by the English during the 14th century, and in the 16th century was plundered by the Huguenots.

 Singer, actor and pop/rock musician Nino Ferrer lived in a bastide near Montcuq.

-English writer, comedian and musician Neil Innes lived in Montcuq during the last years of his life, before passing away there in December 2019.
+English writer, comedian and musician Neil Innes lived in Montcuq during the last years of his life, before dying there in December 2019.